 Socially intelligent people usually accept that regardless of appearances, everyone has many positive qualities to offer, not just negative.

 Thinking too much about your relationships will keep you from enjoying them.
-That’s why it is so important that you avoid preconceptions about how your relationships will be with others.
+That’s why it’s so important that you avoid preconceptions about how your relationships will be with others.

-When you make visual contact and smile at others, you show them that you are friendly, open and not at all intimidating.
-If you stand up straight, others will notice that you are a secure person.
+When you make visual contact and smile at others, you show them that you’re friendly, open and not at all intimidating.
+If you stand up straight, others will notice you’re a secure person.

 Waiting for others to contact you and invite you to do things is a waste of your time.
 Socially intelligent people know that social relationships are based on mutual effort.

-If you want to show others that you are important to them, you must take the initiative and do your part to start an interaction.
+If you want to show others that you’re important to them, you must take the initiative and do your part to start an interaction.
 You can do this simply like this: